Conditions Depression

 The primary symptoms are:

-- lethargy and a tendency to quickly become fatigued
+• lethargy and a tendency to quickly become fatigued, even after the slightest activity

 Secondary symptoms are often:

 Certain questionnaires are often used to diagnose depression.
 If they indicate that multiple primary and secondary symptoms have lasted for 2 or more weeks, a diagnosis of depression is made.
 Depending on the number, type, and intensity of symptoms, trained professionals differentiate between mild, moderate, and severe depression.
-A treatment plan is developed accordingly.
+They also distinguish between chronic depression and a depressive episode.

 How is depression treated?